picrust/picrust/doc/source/index.rst

 Install
 =======

-* Directory location of 'PICRUST/picrust' must be added to your PYTHONPATH environment variable
+* Add the location of your 'PICRUST' directory to your PYTHONPATH environment variable.
-* Directory location of 'PICRUST/scripts' can be added to your PATH environment variable for ease of use (optional)
+* Add the location of your 'PICRUST/scripts' to your PATH environment variable for ease of use (optional).

 Quickstart
 ==========